Icedude907/webrtc-lan/README.md

 ------

 ### The theory
-Out of the three viable methods I had to do this:
+Currently there are three viable methods to communicate with a server after page load:
-- Http request polling
+- HTTP requests
 - Websockets
 - WebRTC

-WebRTC is the only one that's packet based and doesn't require packet ordering (which slows down real-time communication).

-However: *This has been quite an ordeal.*
+All three support reliable-and-ordered communication (i.e.: streams), but WebRTC distinguishes itself by supporting unreliable and unordered packets too.
+Removing these constraints can drastically improve latency in many cases.
+Ordering relative to other packets is generally not required, and packets relaying high-frequency information can afford to miss a couple so long as the most up-to-date one arrives.

+This demo utilises both the reliable-ordered mode for sending chat messages, and an unreliable-unordered mode for sending realtime user input (a 'wave' button).

 #### Solution
+It turns out getting WebRTC working is *quite an ordeal*.

-Roll the webserver serving the client application, a custom signalling subsystem, the application's server system, and the WebRTC peer connection code into a single application.
+In this project, I've rolled a webserver (which provides the webpage), a WebRTC signalling subsystem, the WebRTC peer connection code, and the 'chat app' logic into a single program.

 This is how the connection is established:
 1. Provide the client with a client applet (`index.html`) via the webserver (currently [`axum`](https://github.com/tokio-rs/axum))